I took a show idea to WFYI, and eventually got them to let me put together a couple of episodes.

 No matter how well you think you know this classic story of Hoosier Hysteria, you'll probably learn some things here.

-Tagged with: Bobby Plump, Gene White, Milan High School, Ray Craft
+Bobby Plump, Gene White, Milan High School, Ray Craft